 Dangerous animals: High Risk

-Security measures: There is 24 hour security.
-4 guards are on shift at one time.
+Security measures: There is 24-hour security with four guards on duty at any one time.

 Disabled access: On Request

 Laundry facilities: Laundry is not included at Ngorongoro Serena Lodge.
-Items cost roughly between $1 - $5.
-The lodge also has an express service at no extra cost – if you hand your laundry to reception in the morning, you will get it back the same evening.
+Items cost roughly between US$1–5.
+The lodge also offers an express service at no extra cost – if you hand your laundry to reception in the morning, you will get it back the same evening.